 In moderately hot environments, the body "goes to work" to get rid of excess heat so it can maintain its normal body temperature.
 The heart rate increases to pump more blood through outer body parts and skin so that excess heat is lost to the environment, and sweating occurs.
 These changes place additional demands on the body.
 Changes in blood flow and excessive sweating reduce a person's ability to do physical and mental work.
 Manual work creates additional metabolic heat and adds to the body heat burden.
-When the environmental temperature rises above 30°C, it may interfere with the performance of mental tasks.

-The risk of heat-related illness varies from person to person.
+No. The risk of heat-related illness varies from person to person.
 A person's general health influences how well the person adapts to heat (and cold).

 Those with extra weight often have trouble in hot situations as the body has difficulty maintaining a good heat balance.
-Age (particularly for people about 45 years and older), poor general health, and a low level of fitness will make people more susceptible to feeling the extremes of heat.
+Age (particularly for people about 45 years and older), poor general health, and a low level of fitness will also make people more susceptible to feeling the extremes of heat.

 Medical conditions can also increase how susceptible the body is.
 People with heart disease, high blood pressure, respiratory disease and uncontrolled diabetes may need to take special precautions.
 In addition, people with skin diseases and rashes may be more susceptible to heat.
 Other factors include circulatory system capacity, sweat production and the ability to regulate electrolyte balance.